wdporter/i-am-that-ebook/src/98-freedom-from-self-identification/readme.md

 emergence, and, once perceived, the art of stabilising it in consciousness so that there is no clash between understanding and living.
 The state itself is beyond the mind and need not be learned.
 The mind can only focus the obstacles; seeing an obstacle as an obstacle is effective because it is the mind acting on the mind.
-Begin from the beginning; give attention to the fact that you *are*.
+Begin from the beginning; give attention to the fact that you <em>are</em>.
 At no time can you say, “I was not”; all you can say is, “I do not remember”.
 You know how unreliable memory is.
 Accept that, engrossed in petty personal affairs, you have forgotten what you are; try to bring back the lost memory through the elimination of the known.
 You cannot be told what will happen, nor is it